 - Check to see if the soldier died during or shortly after the war by searching the number on the Commonwealth War Graves Commission’s website

 - Search the army number in the National Archives’ catalogue to see if you get a hit.
-If the soldier became a prisoner of war or was awarded a gallantry medal, then you have a good chance of a record appearing
+If the soldier became a prisoner of war or was awarded a gallantry medal, then you have a good chance of a record appearing.
+If their service record has been added to the catalogue, then their date of birth should appear which may enable you to research their background through census records, the National Register, etc.

 - Search the army number in the military section of Findmypast.
-There aren’t that many resources online for Second World War soldiers but Findmypast has two key collections, the first is the British Army’s Casualty Lists and the second the Royal Artillery Attestations 1883-1942
+There aren’t that many resources online for Second World War soldiers but Findmypast has a lot of important ones.
+These include the British Army’s Casualty Lists, Royal Artillery Attestations 1883-1942, and Royal Engineers Index Cards

 - Search the London Gazette for a gallantry award or mentioned in despatches.
 The London Gazette can be a nightmare to search as the software it uses is very poor